Maitreyapatel/speech-conversion-between-different-modalities/readme.md

 - [x] Make the whole documentation.
 - [ ] Add python scripts for DiscoGAN, CycleGAN, DC-GAN, Inception-GAN.

+## Prerequisites:

+- Linux, MacOS
+- Python 3
+- CPU or NVIDIA GPU + CUDA CuDNN
+- SoX (Command line utility that can convert various formats of computer audio files in to other formats.)
+- MatLab

 ### Before going ahead please create the two directories (dataset and results) with follwing sctructre: